AnotherKamila/sdn-loadbalancer/report/report.md

 If there is no match (no route to host), we drop the packet.

-Note that the next hop’s IP address is in the router’s memory only: it does not appear in the packet at any time.
+Note that the next hop's IP address is in the router's memory only: it does not appear in the packet at any time.

 ### "L2.5": ARP